North Courtland, Alabama

 North Courtland is a town in Lawrence County, Alabama, United States, and is included in the Decatur Metropolitan Area, as well as the Huntsville-Decatur Combined Statistical Area.
 It incorporated in 1981.
-At the 2010 census, the population of the town was 632, down from 799 in 2000.
+As of the 2020 census, North Courtland had a population of 483.
 Along with Hillsboro, it is one of two majority black communities in Lawrence County out of its six populated communities as of 2010.